-This review was updated in 2020 to reflect shifting availability of some specific pressure cooker models and to include new insights from our ongoing testing and use.
-We use the recommended models in the Serious Eats test kitchen regularly and continue to stand by these recommendations.
+This review was updated to reflect shifting availability of some specific pressure cooker models and to include new insights from our ongoing testing and use.
+Our current winner was also written about in a separate review of Instant Pots.

 Remember all those late-night infomercials in the '80s, hawking appliances that were promised to replace every single other appliance in your kitchen?
 The bad news is that there's no real-world gadget that'll do that, but the good news is that pressure cookers are a close second.
 I use mine at least a couple of times a week.
 They're better than pots for making stocks and soups.
 They cook dry beans in under an hour, no soaking required.
 They can turn tough beef into amazingly tender chili in half an hour or convert chicken and green chilies into chile verde with no more effort than dumping in the ingredients and hitting a button.
 You want hot steamed rice or creamy and tender risotto?
 Five minutes in the pressure cooker will get you there.

 Aside from a skillet and a Dutch oven, my pressure cooker has become my single most used appliance.
 But there are so many questions!
 Stovetop or electric?
 Is an expensive one worth it?
 And how does the Instant Pot fit into all of this?

 After scouring both amateur and professional reviews of the top-rated and top-selling brands of pressure cookers, I narrowed the field down to six different stovetop models and nine electric models, which I pitted against each other to determine which were the best.
 Here's what I found.

 The Best Countertop Multi-Cooker for Most People: Instant Pot Pro

 This model worked the quickest, browned and sautéed well, and had helpful added features that made it a stand-out.